ONSdigital/ras-frontstage/frontstage/routes.md

 * GET request to this endpoint will display a form to enter in account details.
 * POST request to this endpoint will attempt to create an account for this respondent.

-`register/create-account/check-your-email`

-* GET request to this endpoint will render a page that will tell the user to verify their account via e-mail.

-`register/create-account/check-email`

-* GET request to this endpoint will display to the user that they've almost created their account.

 ---

 ## Secure messaging endpoints